wifisensing/PicoScenes-Manual/source/quickstart/installation.rst

         Modified ThinkPad X201 laptop equipped with 3 external SMA antennas

     .. warning::
         ThinkPad official BIOS doesn't support changing (or adding another) Wi-Fi NIC.
 You may have to flash the modified BIOS which removes the restriction before changing (or installing) the Wi-Fi NIC.
+You may visit https://zpj.io/replace-install-nics-for-thinkpad-x201/ for assistance.

 PCI-E bridge adapter-based multi-NIC installation
     The PCI-E bridge adapter can split one single PCI-E connection into multiple, just like a USB hub.
 Therefore, you may install connect multiple NICs to only one of the PCI-E slots of the motherboard via the bridge adapter.